This one is a little bit an extension to Saving For The Web. In particular it deals with making images for the manual, and how to optimise images.

 Windows has a build-in screenshot tool.
 It is by default on the PrtSc key.
 On laptops you will sometimes need to use the fn key.

-Both Gnome and KDE have decent screenshot tools showing up by default when using the PrtSc key, as well do other popular desktop enviroments.
+Both Gnome and KDE have decent screenshot tools showing up by default when using the PrtSc key, as well do other popular desktop environments.
 If, for whatever reason, you have no

 With imagemagick, you can use the following command: